rdavisau/sockethelpers-for-pcl/README.md

 discoverer.StartDiscovering();
 ```
 #### Typed Message Transmission
-Alpha code for strongly typed object transimssion is included in the project via `JsonProtocolMessenger`.
+Alpha code for strongly typed object transmission is included in the project via `JsonProtocolMessenger`.
 `JsonProtocolMessenger` wraps a `TcpSocketClient` and facilitates sending and receiving strongly typed objects.
 It exposes an `IObservable<TMessage>` of messages received, and a `Send(TMessage message)` method for sending to the other party.
 Serialisation is handled by JSON.NET.

 **Connecting**